-This article explains where and how to configure firewall rules in the UniFi controller and offers some suggestions for managing the firewall using the UniFi Security Gateway (USG).
+This article explains where and how to configure firewall rules in the UniFi Network Controller and offers some suggestions on how to manage the firewall with the UniFi Security Gateway (USG).

 Table of Contents

 - Understanding Firewall Rules in UniFi

 - Local, In, and Out Rules

 - Related Articles

 The UniFi Security Gateway (USG) offers administrators many useful features to manage their UniFi network, including the ability to create and manage firewall rules that help ensure the security of the network.
 This guide will explain how to configure firewall rules in the UniFi Network Controller and offer some suggestions for managing the firewall using the USG.

 The rules are currently grouped by network type in three groups: WAN, LAN, and GUEST.
 Corporate-type networks defined in the controller use the LAN rules, Guest-type networks the GUEST rules, and WANs defined in the USG Configuration within the USG's Properties panel use the WAN rules.
 To see the UGS's properties panel go to the Devices section of the Controller, click on the USG to open the Properties panel and then select the Config tab.
 The same ruleset applies to all the interfaces of that type.
 That can be somewhat confusing to those accustomed to one ruleset per specific interface, but the same things can be accomplished with either methodology.
 The IN/OUT/LOCAL approach provides more overall granularity.

 Pre-Defined LAN, Guest, and WAN Rules

 Though not visible in the Controller, each of the three LAN rulesets has a default action of "Accept".
 UniFi admins may have to create a drop rule and place accordingly for increased security and/or compliance.